bywatersolutions/bywater-koha-release-notes/barcodeprfx-v18.11.07-06.md

 ## Custom For Instance

+- NOT IN BUGZILLA - Clean up C4::Members::_prefix_cardnum
 - NOT IN BUGZILLA - Update simplified logic, limit cardnumbers looked at to the same length as the patronbarcodelength syspref

 ## Patrons